 - What is the most important information I should know about coagulation factor VIIa (Novoseven)?

-- What should I discuss with my healthcare provider before using coagulation factor VIIa (Novoseven)?
+- What should I discuss with my healthcare provider before receiving coagulation factor VIIa (Novoseven)?

-- How should I use coagulation factor VIIa (Novoseven)?
+- How is coagulation factor VIIa given (Novoseven)?

 - What happens if I miss a dose (Novoseven)?